IBM-Cloud/terraform-provider-ibm/website/docs/r/dl_gateway.html.markdown

 - `link_status_updated_at` - (String) Date and time link status was updated.
 - `operational_status` - (String) The gateway operational status.
 For gateways pending LOA approval, patch operational_status to the appropriate value to approve or reject its LOA.
 For example, `loa_accepted`.
 - `provider_api_managed` - (String) Indicates whether gateway changes need to be made via a provider portal.
 - `vlan` - (String) The VLAN allocated for the gateway.
-This attribute value is shown only for gateway owners, if the vlan is set by user.
+If the vlan is set by user, then this attribute value is shown only for gateway owners.
+Otherwise, this attribute value is shown as 0.

 **Note**
 The `Operational_status(Gateway operational status)` and `loa_reject_reason(LOA reject reason)` cannot be updated by using Terraform as the status and reason keeps changing with the different workflow actions.